mehedibiswas/RedTeam/Privilege-escalations/cronJobs.markdown

 ##### ls -al
 which make all the permision and time who is owner of that file(chance for root),when the file last executed or modified.
+##### What to do after suspious file or cronjob found.
+i.We need to see if the file has write or read permission.If write permission is possible we implant a reverse shell. ii.We need to find out the actual location of that suspious file.We can check the environment variables to check where the file is.If we found any suspious file in envirnoment variable which execution priority low.We can create a duplicate file of the same name and store it in a envirnment variables which has higher exection priority.
+##### find / -type f -name backup.sh 2>/dev/null
+The above command is used to find file in whole system.

 #### pspy
 pspy is a github tool is used to make a list of the process is running.All cron jobs are run after a period of time.